alexmacarthur/graphql-quest/README.md

 ## More Complicated Usage

-If you're going to be making repeated requests to the same server, you can preserve your endpoint, headers, etc. by creating a `QuestClient` instance.
+If you're going to be making repeated requests to the same server, you can preserve your endpoint, headers, etc. by creating a `QuestClient` instance and making queries with `.send()`.

 ```js
 import { QuestClient } from "graphql-quest";